JussiLem/JussiLem/README.md

 # About Me

 I'm a 31 year old ICT enthusiast based in Helsinki, Finland.
-I have lived here in Helsinki for most of my life, but I tend to travel quite a bit and by doing that, I could see myself living somewhere else in the world aswell.
+I have lived here in Helsinki for most of my life, even though I was born in Stockholm, Sweden.
 Before studies, I drove taxi over ten years(and still do occasionally), but few years ago I felt that I'd wanted to do study and do something different in my life, so now I'm studying Computer Science in Haaga-Helia Univeristy Of Applied Sciences.
-My goal is to graduate in 2020 as (frontend/backend/fullstack) developer.
+My goal is to graduate in 2020 as (fullstack) developer.

 This repositories purpose is to give you a hint of my work and studies.
 Also this works as a reminder for me for the things I should get done and things that matter to me.
 If your curious take a look and watch for the changes.